 A slip ring (in electrical engineering terms) is a method of making an electrical connection through a rotating assembly.
 Slip rings, also called rotary electrical interfaces, rotating electrical connectors, collectors, swivels, or electrical rotary joints, are commonly found in electrical generators for AC systems and alternators and in packaging machinery, cable reels, and wind turbines.
 One of the two rings is connected to one end of the armature winding and other one to the other end of the armature winding.

 A slip ring connector is used to continuously transmit electrical power, signal or data from a stationary source to a rotating destination, or vice versa.
 They are available in a wide variety of configurations, termination types and materials to fit most applications.

-is an electrical connector designed to carry current or signals from a stationary wire into a rotating device
+A slip ring is an electrical connector designed to carry current or signals from a stationary wire into a rotating device.

-This simple design has been used for decades as a rudimentary method of passing current into a rotating device Some other names used for slipring are collector ring, rotary electrical contact and electric slip ring Some people also use the term commutator, however commutators are somewhat different and are specialized for use on DC motors and generators
+This simple design has been used for decades as a rudimentary method of passing current into a rotating device.
+Some other names used for slipring are collector ring, rotary electrical contact and electrical slip ring.
+Some people also use the term commutator, however commutators are somewhat different and are specialized for use on DC motors and generators.

 Physical dimensions, including attachment arrangement and de-rotating features